hapax/hapax.github.io/assets/buffon.md

 **December 23, 2020.** *Buffon asked how likely it is that a randomly thrown needle will cross a line on ruled paper.
-Barbier's elementary solution is well-known, but less well-known is the elementary extension to noodles, and a simple consequence for funny shaped wheels or "woodles".*
+Barbier's elementary solution is well-known, but less well-known is the elementary extension to noodles, random noodles, and a simple consequence for funny shaped wheels or "woodles".*

 #### Buffon's needle